Ottawa to purchase a sixth Arctic and offshore patrol vessel: Sajjan

 On Thursday, Ottawa said the maintenance and repair contracts for the existing frigates would be shared by Irving Shipbuilding, Seaspan Victoria Shipyards in Victoria, B.C., and Davie Shipbuilding in Levis, Que.

-Workers in Halifax reacted with disappointment Thursday, citing concerns about a lack of work in the gap period.
+“This is about sending a tremendous message to Atlantic Canada, Halifax and the rest of Canada as well,” Sajjan said.

-That changed Friday as their union welcomed news of a sixth Arctic vessel.
+He also promised that all 15 of the surface combat ships would be “built right here in Halifax.”

-Union local president David Baker-Mosher said the announcement should allow for more continuity at the yard.
+Union local president David Baker-Mosher said Friday’s announcement should allow for more continuity at the yard, which is the workers’ main concern.

 “The additional work can close the gap,” he said.
 “Also we have to get a determined design for the future combatants so we can bring that closer to the end of the Arctic Offshore Patrol Ships program.”